 Asylum seekers did not have any say in where they were going to be housed and because we assess changes in voting intention in a relatively short period of time, native residents are very unlikely to have moved out of the neighbourhood as a consequence of the inflow of asylum seekers.
 Selective residential mobility plaguing neighbourhood effects research in general (Hedman and Van Ham 2012) is thus unlikely to influence this study’s results.

 Notwithstanding that protests of the local population were more intense in some places than in others and that some municipal governments displayed a higher willingness to host asylum seekers than others, the increased exposure to asylum seekers was to a large extent an exogenous process for the neighbourhood residents whose voting intention it could affect.
-Voters of neighbourhoods that would experience an inflow of asylum seekers did not differ with respect to radical right support from voters that would not experience an inflow of refugees: pre-crises support for the PVV for both the ‘treated’ and ‘untreated’ groups was approximately 17%.
+Voters of neighbourhoods that would experience an inflow of asylum seekers did not differ with respect to radical right support from voters that would not experience an inflow of asylum seekers: pre-crisis support for the PVV for both the ‘treated’ and ‘untreated’ groups was approximately 17%.

 <<<Figure 1>>>